 Can I upload my paper to Cranium Café during my session?

 Yes.
 Your tutor will show you how to upload your paper so you can share it with your tutor and edit it during your session.
 You can also show your tutor your assignment description and rubric, as well as any reference materials that you used or plan to use to write the paper.

 Can I just email my paper for someone to proofread?

-No. Students may work with Writing Center tutors only at the Center during operating hours.
-For more information on our location and schedule, visit our Location and Hours page.
+No. Students may work with writing center tutors only during operating hours.
+For more information on our schedule, visit our Location and Hours page.